kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(ii\) Hold a commercial pilot certificate or an airline transport pilot certificate and, except for a check instructor for a course of training for a lighter-than-air rating, a current flight instructor certificate.
 The certificates must contain the appropriate aircraft category, class, and instrument ratings for the category and class of aircraft used in the course;

-\(iii\) Meet the pilot-in-command recent flight experience requirements of §61.57 of this chapter; and
+\(iii\) Meet the pilot-in-command recent flight experience requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.57   Recent flight experience: Pilot in command.|§61.57]] of this chapter; and

 \(iv\) Pass a proficiency test, given by the chief instructor or assistant chief instructor, on the flight procedures and maneuvers of the approved training course for the designation sought.